MissKittin/simpleblog/HOWTO.md

 		* .art-title -> box with title
 <br>

-Pages use commons ids and classes.
+Pages uses commons ids and classes.
 <br><br>

 # How to allow javascript